 Sponsored refugees are covered by the Ontario Health Insurance Plan (OHIP) and are eligible for the Interim Federal Health Program (IFHP).
 In addition, they may be eligible for many other benefits including:

 Sponsored refugees are not eligible for Ontario Works benefits or subsidized housing during the period of sponsorship.

 Some community agencies and private businesses offer interpretation services.
 Contact 2-1-1 Ontario to find an interpretation service in your area.
+You can also contact the Association of Translators and Interpreters of Ontario (ATIO).
 Unless you are able to find a volunteer, most trained interpreters charge fees.

 Make sure that the interpreter that you choose if respectful of refugees and understands the importance of sensitivity and confidentiality.
 You may also want to consider how gender and ethnic background could affect the comfort level of refugees.

 Depending on the type of document, a professional or certified translator may be needed.
 You can find a translator in the yellow pages, through a community agency or through the Association of Translators and Interpreters of Ontario.
-For more information on this topic see the How do I get a document translated? article from InMyLanguage.Org.
+For more information on this topic see the How do I get my documents translated? article from Settlement.org.

 A place of worship can be an important source of support for newcomers.
 For example, they can find out where to find food that meets their religious dietary needs, stay connected to their your culture and traditions and develop a social support system.